edgeworx/docs/content/en/docs/cloud/adding-nodes/_index.md

 - Debian 10+

 {{<info>}}
-If you don't have any edge hardware yet, you can create a [virtual node](/docs/cloud/adding-nodes/virtual-node.md) using Edgeworx Cloud, create a VM in the Cloud, or a [Vagrant](https://www.vagrantup.com) image running on your laptop and run the node installation script.
+If you don't have any edge hardware yet, you can create a [virtual node](/docs/cloud/adding-nodes/virtual-node.md) using Edgeworx Cloud, create a VM in the Cloud, a [Vagrant](https://www.vagrantup.com) image running on your device, or whatever virtualization software, and run the node installation script.
 {{</info>}}